nix-community/crate2nix/README.md

 This assumes that the `<nixos-unstable>` path points to, well, nixos-unstable.

-If that doesn't work for you, you can either
+If that doesn't work for you, you can

 1. either add it to your nix channels: